 Because the termination of USCIS’s deferred action program is arbitrary, capricious, and based on racial and other animus, it violates the Administrative Procedure Act and the Equal Protection guarantee of the U.S. Constitution.
 The ACLU is asking a federal court to declare the termination unlawful and to ensure the continuation of this life-saving program.

 UPDATE: After this lawsuit was filed, the government announced that USCIS had reinstated the deferred action process that existed prior to August 2019.
-After a brief stay of the litigation, the government moved to dismiss the case on grounds of mootness, and on other grounds.
-The parties agreed that the court should first consider whether the case was moot.
-On November 2, 2020, the district court denied the government’s motion to dismiss on mootness grounds, agreeing with the Rian Immigrant Center that the case could proceed.
+After a brief stay of the litigation, the government moved to dismiss the case on grounds of mootness, and on other grounds; the district court denied the government’s motion to dismiss on mootness grounds.
+Later, in June 2021, the ACLU and other groups voluntarily dismissed the lawsuit.

 - Trump admin sued over deportation of ailing kids and families | MSNBC

 - Lawsuit seeks to halt termination of immigrant medical care | Commonwealth Magazine

 - Civil Rights Advocates Sue Trump Administration Over Medical Deferred Action | WBUR